khaido51/PizzaOrderSystem/README.md

   + Using Abstraction and Polymorphism effectively
   + Appyling Builder Design Pattern into design classes
   + Using Window Builder Application to design User Interface
+  + All test case scenarios also covered in order to prevent the system from crashing

 **Class Diagram**

 This diagram used as a reffernce for my project I found in JavaPoint.

 ![BuilderDesignPattern](https://github.com/khaido51/PizzaOrderSystem/assets/36833306/03436c71-31b1-45ae-a3c6-41479df70e5d)